Home page logo

 See also:

-Sends a raw IPv4 packet.
+Sends a raw IPv4 or IPv6 packet.

 The dnet object must be associated with a previously opened socket.
 The packet must begin with an IP header.
 If there was no previous valid call to ip_open an error is thrown.